0x45z/0x45z.github.io/projects/SentinelHoneypot.md

 ![Cloud SOC Diagram](/assets/images/project02/Cloud_SOC_Diagram.png)

-This project enables aspiring and junior analysts to understand how Microsoft Sentinel works, practice using its interface and KQL queries, and practice triaging and remediating cyberattacks in a safe environment.
+This project enables aspiring and junior analysts to understand how Microsoft Sentinel works, practice using its interface and KQL queries, and practice triaging and remediating cyberattacks in a safe environment.poi

 ## Demonstration with Simulated Cyberattacks

-In this section, various brute force attacks will be demonstrated to show the attack and the resulting alert and logs in Microsoft Sentinel.
+In this section, various brute force attacks are demonstrated to show the attack process and the resulting alerts and logs in Microsoft Sentinel.

 ## Attacking MSSQL